 The predicted SE wind arrived around 3 AM and it started blowing at 15-19 knots.
 Thetis’ anchor held well but the boat was performing a wild dance to the waves incoming to our cove.
 This continued all morning.
 The sky was overcast.
 It was a gloomy day.

 I ran the genset for about one hour.
 Its output goes into the 220 V AC charger.
-This now certainly produced more current then the alternator did yesterday and that confirmed my suspicions about burned Zener diodes.
+This now certainly produced more current than the alternator did yesterday and this confirmed my suspicions about burned Zener diodes.

 The forecasts do predict that the wind will change to NW by 6 pm.
 We shall see.
 I read and finished Off on a Comet from 31 books in English translation: a collection on the Kindle.
 It is a far fetched story and more incredible then most other Vern stories.
 A comet grazes the earth and carries part of the West Mediterranean together with people and atmosphere.
 Then after 2 years it returns and the people on it escape back to earth on a balloon.
 I then started re-reading Alexander Kent’s Midshipman Bolitho in paperback.
 There was no word today from Alice.

 In the afternoon the clouds dispersed and the wind changed direction first coming from the W and by 6 PM from the NW, just as it was forecasted.
 The sea calmed down.
 I went ashore and ate in the local taverna.
 The proprietor recognized me but neither of us spoke about our verbal fight several years ago but I did congratulate him for keeping the beach clean!
 In the mean time, a S/Y with a French flag and a couple arrived and anchored in the cove.

 After my meal I went for a stroll up the road.
 By the time I returned to Thetis all was calm.
 Since I did not sleep very well last night I was tired and went to bed at about 9:30.

 Sunday October 9, 2016, Day 10